openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

   should be performed.
 - `scaleUp`: defines configuration for scaling up.
 This includes the following sub elements:
-  - `stabilizationWindow`: duration to wait after a scale up before another scaling operation can occur.
+  - `scaleUpDelay`: duration to wait after a scale up before another scaling operation can occur.
   - `selectPolicy`: `next` to select the next bigger instance size.
   - `triggerPolicy`: `all` or `any`.
 Determines if scaling occurs if one or all triggers have to be true.